shubhdeep128/tuberculosis-detection/README.md

 ## :triangular_ruler: Architecture

-- Backendend : NodeJS for main functions and Flask as a microservice for doing image processing
+- Backendend : NodeJS for main API functions and Flask as a microservice for doing image processing

 - Frontend : React Native ([_Click to view the Repo_](https://github.com/shubh128/ProjectFrontEnd))